dpfannenstiel/dpfannenstiel.github.io/_posts/2014-01-19-Document-Better-Part1.md

 documentation is now in the developer\'s own best interest.
 Since XCode 5 supports the display of third party documentation within XCode\'s Quick Help pane.

+The next step is to actually generate rich documentation for third parties to use.
+While HeaderDoc and DOxygen have been around for a while, having grown up within the Apple ecosystem, the styling leads something to be desired.
+From a practical standpoint, having to learn new documentation schema can result in additional costs to learn and become proficient with.

 appledoc
 --------